Shelly Bay: Other objections

-The lobby group Enterprise Miramar cite concerns such as traffic safety and congestion in their opposition.
+The lobby group Enterprise Miramar cited concerns such as traffic safety and congestion in their opposition.
 Mayor Andy Foster has said that the council needs to investigate road capacity and safety associated with the project.
 Wellington City Council has previously voted to cap its share of infrastructure for the development at $10m.
 A December 2020 article reported that the council had already spent over $800,000 on legal fees and consultants over the development issue.

-Possible central Government support
+Request for central Government support

 In 2020 the central Government announced a $3 billion infrastructure fund to restart New Zealand's economy following the coronavirus pandemic.
-Ian Cassels has applied to the fund, saying the Shelly Bay project is "shovel-ready", while lawyers for Fran Walsh and Peter Jackson have implored Government ministers to reject the application.
+Ian Cassels applied to the fund, saying the Shelly Bay project was "shovel-ready", while lawyers for Fran Walsh and Peter Jackson implored Government ministers to reject the application.
+Ultimately the Shelly Bay project did not receive any such funding.

+Groundbreaking

+A groundbreaking ceremony was held in January 2023 to signal the start of work on the development.

+Cancellation

+The project was announced as aborted in September 2023, and the land was sold to Peter Jackson and Fran Walsh.
+Jackson and Walsh said the area is a "wonderful coastline that holds a great deal of cultural and historical significance", and added "we are looking forward to restoring the natural beauty of the bay."
+Journalist Tom Hunt attributed the failure of the development to rising construction costs and interest rates, exacerbated by the fire.
+He estimated that the project, which would have cost $500 million when Cassels first proposed it, would have been $720 million or more in 2023.
+Hunt's sources suggested that Jackson and Walsh paid $39 million for the land.